Wooing publishers and gamers with sound business and easy-access games adds a major new player to the mix

 In case you've missed it, Amazon has been quietly ramping up its commitment to gaming over the last few years.
-High profile acquisitions of Twitch and Double Helix grabbed headlines, but behind the scenes the web giant has been making changes that are arguably far more significant.
+High profile acquisitions of and grabbed headlines, but behind the scenes the web giant has been making changes that are arguably far more significant.

 Amazon Game Studios/AGS

-First, it's worth noting that although the majority of people think of Amazon primarily as an online retailer, the more relevant part of its business here is its web servicing arm, Amazon Web Services (AWS), which provides the backbone for cloud services for a large part of the internet.
+First, it's worth noting that although the majority of people think of Amazon primarily as an online retailer, the more relevant part of its business here is its web servicing arm, (AWS), which provides the backbone for cloud services for a large part of the internet.